siddharthcheedi/AI_ASSIGNMENT_5/search_algo/README.md

 - Alpha-Beta significantly reduces the search space while preserving optimality.
 - Heuristic Alpha-Beta enables efficient play in larger games through depth-limited search and evaluation functions.
 - MCTS provides a flexible simulation-based approach that performs effectively without handcrafted heuristics.

-Together, these algorithms illustrate different strategies for decision-making in adversarial environments and highlight the trade-offs between optimality, efficiency, and scalability.